cpfiffer/microstructure.exchange/index.md

 ### Announcements

-- [Call for papers](https://www.journals.elsevier.com/journal-of-banking-and-finance/call-for-papers/special-issue-the-impact-of-global-pandemic) for a _Journal of Banking & Finance_ entitled "The Impact of Global Pandemic on Financial Markets and Institutions".
+- The Central Bank Workshop on the Microstructure of Financial Markets has extended the submission deadline to May 15 and added COVID-19 as a topic ([link](https://sites.google.com/view/cbconf-microfin/)).
-- The Central Bank Workshop on the Microstructure of Financial Markets has a [call for papers](https://sites.google.com/view/cbconf-microfin/).
-They have recently extended the submission deadline and added COVID-19 as a topic.
+- Call for papers for a _Journal of Banking & Finance_ entitled "The Impact of Global Pandemic on Financial Markets and Institutions" ([link](https://www.journals.elsevier.com/journal-of-banking-and-finance/call-for-papers/special-issue-the-impact-of-global-pandemic)).